 - Long life of 20,000 hours

-- Quicker to start up than old style probe start
+- Quicker to start up than old-style, probe-start fixtures

 - Great in dirty environments

 Metal halide lamps are similar in construction to older mercury vapor lamps but with other metallic elements in the arc tube.
-Light control of a metal halide lamp is more precise since light emanates from the small arc tube.
-The major benefits of the latest pulse-start metal halide versions are they can achieve up to 110 lumens per watt, have good color rendition, and last longer.
-To read more about Pulse-start metal halide v. probe-start metal halide.
-As of January 1, 2009, new lighting fixtures containing 150W to 500W Metal Halide lamps cannot be manufactured or imported unless their ballast operates the lamp at a minimum efficiency level.
+Light control of a metal halide lamp is more precise, since light emanates from the small arc tube.
+The major benefits of the pulse-start metal halide fixtures are that they can achieve up to 110 lumens per watt, have good color rendition, and last a long time.
+As of January 1, 2009, new lighting fixtures containing 150w to 500w metal halide lamps cannot be manufactured or imported unless their ballasts operate the lamp at a minimum efficiency level.
 These restrictions have essentially forced probe-start fixtures out of the market.
 Read more about pulse-start metal halide vs. probe-start metal halide.

-Some metal halide lamps may suffer non-passive failure, which means in some instances they can explode raining down molten glass.
-All metal halide lamps should be used in enclosed luminaires or with open rated sockets.
-Open rated sockets are pink and will only accept protected metal halide lamps which do not suffer non-passive failure.
-Either enclosures or open rated sockets will provide a safe working environment.
-Please note that insurance companies and/or local regulations may require the use of enclosures or open rated sockets.
-(All Access Fixtures metal halide luminaires come standard with open rated sockets.)
+Some metal halide lamps may suffer non-passive failure, which means in some instances they can explode and send molten glass down to the ground.
+All metal halide lamps should be used in enclosed luminaires or with open-rated sockets.
+Open-rated sockets are pink and will only accept protected metal halide lamps, which do not suffer non-passive failure.
+Enclosed fixtures or open-rated sockets will provide safe working environments.
+Please note that insurance companies and/or local regulations may require the use of enclosures or open-rated sockets.
+(Note: All Access Fixtures metal halide luminaires come standard with open-rated sockets.)